ferrucc-io/ferruccio/content/posts/company-size.md

 At each point we add a new layer of bureaucracy.

+Bureaucracy means shittier communication and less nuance, but larger scale.

 ## Solo

 I have some experience in early stage companies and wrote a [blog post](/altacucina) about my most recent one.